 As the water falls below the point D, the OK LED still glows because the lower right gate still remains unaffected and continues with a low output.

-However the moment water level goes below point B, the lower right gate reverts its output because now both its inputs are at logic low.
+However the moment water goes below point B, the lower right gate reverts its output because now both its inputs are at logic low.

 This switches ON the LED marked LOW and switches OFF the LED marked OK.